Dre Campbell Farm

 Leaf litter and other yard debris provide an ideal environment for ticks to hide.

-Therefore, regularly removing leaves, grass clippings, and other organic matter from your yard can help reduce tick habitats.
-This will also prevent them from making a home near your house.
+So, regularly removing leaves, grass clippings, and other organic matter from your yard can help reduce tick habitats.
+It can also prevent them from nesting near your house.

 2. Salt

-Salt is a natural desiccant, meaning it dries out and kills by dehydrating.
+Salt is a natural desiccant, which dries out and kills by dehydrating.
 It works great at killing tick eggs and larvae.

 Therefore, sprinkle salt on carpets, rugs, and other areas where ticks might hide.
-Leave it for a few hours or overnight, then vacuum it up thoroughly.
+Leave it overnight, then vacuum it up thoroughly.

 3. Boric Acid

 Boric acid is another natural tick killer.
-It works by dehydrating and ultimately killing the larvae and eggs that encounter it.
+It dehydrates and ultimately kills the larvae and eggs that encounter it.

-Therefore, apply boric acid powder to carpets, rugs, and other target areas.
-Like salt, let it sit for a few hours before vacuuming.
+Therefore, boric acid powder should be applied to carpets, rugs, and other target areas.
+Let it sit for a few hours before vacuuming.

 4. Lemon Oil